GiampaoloGabba/EverTask/README.md

   Easily run background tasks with parameters in .NET
 - **Persistence**<br>Resumes pending tasks after application restarts.
 - **Managed Parallelism**<br>Efficiently handles concurrent task execution with configurable parallelism.
 - **Scheduled, Delayed and recurring tasks**<br>Schedule tasks for future execution or delay them using a TimeSpan.
-You can also create recurring tasks, for now only with cron expressions, but a fluent scheduler is on the way!
+You can also create recurring tasks, with cron or with a powerful fluent builder!
 - **Resilient execution**<br>A powerful resilience feature to ensure your tasks are robust against transient failures.
 Fully customizable even with your custom retry policies, easily integrable with [Polly](https://github.com/App-vNext/Polly)
 - **Optional specialized CPU-bound execution**<br>Optimized handling for CPU-intensive tasks with an option to execute in a separate thread, ensuring efficient processing without impacting I/O-bound operations.
 Use judiciously for tasks requiring significant computational resources.
 - **Timeout management**<br>Configure the maximum execution time for your tasks.